contentful/slash-developers/docs/tutorials/general/scheduling-posts.md

 {:.img}
 ![](https://images.contentful.com/3ts464by117l/3bjFu5vA9a2miKSSu0aQa4/e1734ed22507357a575587b98c40d334/Screen_Shot_2015-11-10_at_1.56.39_PM.png)

-## Using Contentful Views
+## Using Contentful views

 Now that the site is only showing items that are supposed to be published, we can do one more thing to make lives easier for our editors.
-Saved views enable you to share a specific set of filter, columns, and ordering in the Contentful Web Interface with other members of the Space.
+Saved views enable you to share a specific set of filter, columns, and ordering in the Contentful web app with other members of the space.
 In this example, we will create a view that shows articles ordered by their `fields.startDateTime` date, so that our editors can easily see what's coming up next.

-Using the Contentful's Web Interface, in the search bar, we will select the content type `Article`, click in the three lines icon above *Status* and then add the "Start Date Time" column to the table:
+Using the Contentful web app, in the search bar, we will select the content type `Article`, click in the three lines icon above *Status* and then add the "Start Date Time" column to the table:

 {:.img}
 ![](https://images.contentful.com/3ts464by117l/3EJFlPxIaQEmmeKGQK4akG/fb351f69300f148e5fd77ab4a74823a0/view1.png)